You should think about visiting Vietnam is you are into: beaches, hiking, caves, great food, inexpensive, you are flexible, okay with grit/real life.

 If you are on the list of qualifying countries, use the e-Visa from the Vietnamese Government.
 It avoids the extra fees and is direct.

-If you aren’t interested in that, then you can do the following:
+If you can’t do the E-Visa, or wish not to, then you can do the following:

 You could get a visa from the Vietnamese embassy nearest your home or wherever you find yourself, however, if you are arriving by air into SGN (Tan Son Nhat / Ho Chi Minh Airport), HAN (Hanoi) or DAD (Da Nang), you can apply for a Visa on Arrival (“VOA”).
 The way this works is as follows: